charmaineyhong/zomato_data_analysis/README.md

 ## Key Design Decisions

-- **Modular Structure**: The project uses separate modules for different functionalities, improving maintainability and readability.
+- **Modular Structure**: The project uses separate modules for data loading, processing restaurant details, events extraction, and ratings analysis.
+This separation allows for easier maintenance, testing, and potential future expansion.
-- **Error Handling**: Implemented try-except blocks to manage exceptions clearly and gracefully.
+- **Error Handling**: The code robustly handles errors such as missing files, incorrect JSON structure, and merge issues.
+This decision was made to ensure that the application can handle real-world data inconsistencies.
 - **Missing Values**: Standardized missing value handling by replacing them with "NA" to ensure consistent data processing.
-- **Focused Field Extraction**: Extracted only necessary fields to simplify data management and enhance clarity.
+- **Mapping & Data Transformation:**: A key requirement was to map country identifiers from JSON to actual country names using an Excel file.
+This mapping is performed during data merging, and careful consideration was given to data types to avoid merge errors.
-- **Comprehensive Testing**: Employed a separate testing strategy with mocks to ensure module reliability.
+- **Comprehensive Testing**: Separate testing strategy with mocks was implemented to ensure module reliability.

 ## Assumptions Made